-Thesis title: Beyond Authenticity: Narrative Form and Critical Feminist Engagement in Contemporary Women's Autofiction, 2010-2022
+Thesis Title: Beyond Authenticity: Narrative Form and Critical Feminist Engagement in Contemporary Women's Autofiction, 2010-2022

 Supervisor: Prof. Elleke Boehmer